marte2050/authentication-service/README.md

 - Generate documentation
 - Build the Docker image

 Continuous delivery can be configured to automatically deploy the service to a production or staging environment after tests are approved.
-For this, we can use Azure Web Apps, which allows direct deployment of Docker images.
+For this, we can use fly.io, which allows direct deployment of Docker images.